Life Events - Research and Travel: Medical Issues to Handle Before You Leave

 Adding or Removing Dependents from your Health Plan Coverage

 If you have a change in family status (for example, marriage, birth, adoption, or death), remember that any benefits change must be made within 30 days after the event.
-You may contact the HR/Payroll Service Center at 734-615-2000 or toll free at 1-866-647-7657.
+You may call the SSC Contact Center at 734-615-2000 or 1-866-647-7657 (toll free).
 Be sure to include your University of Michigan ID number.
 The staff will send you the necessary forms to complete.

-If you will be away from home during the annual Open Enrollment (usually held in October), contact the HR/Payroll Service Center.
+If you will be away from home during the annual Open Enrollment (usually held in October), call the SSC Contact Center at 734-615-2000 or 1-866-647-7657 (toll free).
 Arrangements can be made to send materials to you so that you can make changes to your benefits for the coming year.

 If you are enrolled in the Davis Vision program, you should first check to see if there is an in-network provider in the area you will travel in.
 If there is not, you may still receive services, but the benefits will be paid based on the non-Davis Vision Provider Maximum Benefits Payment Schedule.
 You will need to pay for services in full by cash, check, or credit card.
 Then you will need to apply for reimbursement by obtaining a claim form from the Benefits Office or Davis Vision, and return the receipts and claim form to Davis Vision.